 Ms. Ann M. Fudge served as Chairman and Chief Executive Officer of Young & Rubicam Brands at WPP Group PLC from May 2003 to December 2006.
 Prior to that, she served in various leadership positions at Kraft Foods from 1986 to 2001, including President of Beverages, Desserts and Post Divisions, and President of Maxwell House Coffee and Kraft General Foods.
 From 1977 to 1986, Ms. Fudge held a variety of marketing positions at General Mills.
 She is a director of Unilever NV and Novartis AG, and served as a director of General Electric Company and Infosys Limited during the last five years.
-Ms. Fudge previously served as a director of Marriott International and Honeywell International.
 Ms. Fudge also serves as a trustee of WGBH Public Media and the Brookings Institution.
 Ms. Fudge also serves on the Advisory Board of the Smithsonian Museum of African American History and Culture, and as Chair of the U.S. Programs Advisory Panel of the Gates Foundation.
-Ms. Fudge previously served on the Simpson-Bowles Commission and the U.S. State Department Foreign Affairs Policy Board.

-- · Extensive business experience as former Chief Executive Officer and former president of leading consumer products business units - Substantial international experience through service as an executive and director of a large multinational company and a director of other large multinational companies - Significant public company board experience
+- · Extensive business experience as former Chief Executive Officer and former president of leading consumer products business units - Substantial international experience through service as an executive and director of a large multinational company and a director of other large multinational companies - · Significant public company board experience

-BRUCE S. GORDON, 71
+BRUCE S. GORDON, 72